United Voices of the World: Campaigning style

+The UVW is distinguished from larger conventional trade unions in the UK by its more confrontational attitude.
+The union is quicker than traditional unions to call strikes, with its strikes often involving short work stoppages of several hundred employees that take place alongside protests designed to generate interest and exert public pressure on an employer.
+The union also does not pursue recognition agreements with employers, instead relying on higher-pressure strategies to bring bosses to negotiate.

+Campaigns are characterised by noisy and disruptive pickets and protests, embracing diverse groups and the use of social media to attract further support.
+Demonstrations often have a party-like and celebratory atmosphere.

+The UVW encourages collective self-relliance, with members listing their own griviences as well as planning and running their own campaigns autonomously.
+Instead of taking a leading role, UVW officials support and facilitate these member-led campaigns.

+In 2019, UVW launched Legal Sector Workers United (LSWU), an initiative supported by Michael Mansfield.

+Allied organisations

+The UVW operates as a part of an informal network of organisations within the autonomous left.
+The UVW cooperates with fellow independent unions such as the Independent Workers' Union of Great Britain, and the Industrial Workers of the World, as well as with organisers from the London Renters Union, Women's Strike and Disabled People Against Cuts, the various Justice4Cleaners groups in universities and activists from groups such as Class War.

+In 2021, Black Lives Matter UK awarded a grant of £15,000 to UVW.
+In 2020, the Rosa Luxemburg Foundation granted UVW the funds to employ two full-time organisers to unionise the private childcare sector.
+Later in 2021, The Rosa Luxembourg Foundation coordinated the move of its offices, and other left-wing organisations including UVW, to an office block in East London.

 Picket arrest of Franck Magennis

 Franck Magennis, a barrister then working for UVW as Head of Legal, was attending a peaceful picket with striking security guards outside St. George's medical school on the morning of January 13th 2020.
 A dozen Met police officers presented the crowd with a letter from St. George's requesting that they move the picket, and claimed that the picket was "an illegal nuisance on NHS property".
-As Magennis questioned that assertion, he was handcuffed and then released minutes later on the condition that he leave the area immediately."By the time I showed up, the music had already stopped.
-I was in the middle of having a conservation with a police officer who was saying that everyone here was committing an offence, which is outrageously broad.
-I asked the police officer how the offence was made out.
-If you look at the statute, the offence is committing nuisance ‘without reasonable excuse’.
-Surely industrial action is a reasonable excuse — and even if you consider that music constitutes a nuisance, which is questionable, it had come to an end.
-In the middle of this conversation, he just slapped the cuffs on me."The picket then dispersed, but returned the following morning and proceeded without resistance.
+As Magennis questioned that assertion, he was handcuffed and then released minutes later on the condition that he leave the area immediately.

+The picket then dispersed, but returned the following morning and proceeded without resistance.
 In July 2020, a crowdfunder was launched to cover initial costs of legal action against the Met Police.
 Magennis and UVW claim the arrest was unlawful and an attempt to intimidate a legal picket.